You NEED a fast website.

 - how large the page actually is

-When your page has to download more than 3 MB, or it has to make several hundred requests, your visitors run into problems based off the sheer amount of data their internet connection has to process in order to load the site.
-To Speed Optimize your Website and move towards a faster load time, get the number of requests and the actual size of the page as low as possible.
+When your page has to download more than 3 MB or make several hundred requests, your visitors run into problems due to the sheer amount of data their internet connection has to process to load the site.
+To speed-optimize your Website and improve load time, keep the number of requests and the page’s actual size as low as possible.
 Image optimization will make a huge difference.
-That reduces the size of the page.
-Additionally, minimizing page redirects will reduce the number of requests greatly.
+That reduces the page size.
+Additionally, minimizing page redirects will greatly reduce the number of requests.
 The amount of dynamic content on a page also impacts the size and speed.
 So reduce this as much as possible.

 Another helpful tip is to use caching to help speed up your site.